 - 2 teaspoons grated Parmesan cheese, or to taste

-- While the pasta is cooking, heat the olive oil in a saucepan over medium heat, and cook and stir the 2 roughly-chopped garlic cloves until they start to turn translucent, about 2 minutes; sprinkle with salt and black pepper, and stir in rosemary sprig, dried Italian herb mix, and crushed red pepper flakes.
+- Heat the olive oil in a saucepan over medium heat and cook the roughly chopped garlic until translucent, about 2 minutes.
+Season with salt and pepper, then add the rosemary, Italian herbs, and red pepper flakes.